 Another discovery is that life simply is busier when relatives are nearby.
 It's nice to spend more time with loved ones, something I missed while living in the Northeast.
 Nieces and nephews grew up without me, but I'll be here to witness growth spurts of the next generation and that's grand.

 Now for the bad news... yesterday I spent some time online to update my address with various companies, when I learned some shocking news: Northeastern Scale Models will be closing at the end of this month!
-They are the manufacturers of some of the finest 1/144" scale dollhouse kits available.
-I believe there's only one other manufacturer of 1/144" scale kits, but their product line is limited.
+They are the manufacturers of some of the finest 1/144 dollhouse kits available.
+I think there's only one other manufacturer of 1/144 kits, but their product line is limited.
 There is a possibility that another company may take over NESM's line, but if not, what then?
 A truly distressing thought....

 Unfortunately, chip LED bulbs have been problematic.
 It's critical that lighting be dependable as well as easy to replace in the event of bulb failure, so I sent out an SOS to a couple of hobby companies.
 John Thut of DCC Hobby Supply was kind enough to recommend a product by Woodland Scenics called the Just Plug® Lighting System.
 It seems an easy solution...
 I'll let you know.